Based on the National Defense Authorization Act for Fiscal Year 2023 (FY23 NDAA) legislation:

 COLA is adjusted annually, based on LPS/RPS data:

-COLA can change as often as every pay period, based on currency fluctuations:
+COLA can also adjust based on currency fluctuations:

 - Changes in exchange rates (where appropriate) are applied to the portion of the COLA index that reflects local currency purchases.
 Learn about currency fluctuations and exchange rates.